Missouri Judge Says Planned Parenthood Doctors Do Not Have to Testify

 “Planned Parenthood is relieved that doctors in training will not have to come to court and face the unwarranted harassment we’ve long said is inappropriate,” Dr. Colleen McNicholas, an OB/GYN who works at the St. Louis clinic, said in a statement.
 “We look forward to another day in this fight—for our patients and for the doctors who provide safe, legal abortion.”

-Representatives from Missouri’s Department of Health & Senior Services and its governor’s office did not immediately respond to TIME’s requests for comment.
+A representative from Missouri’s Department of Health & Senior Services referred TIME to a representative from the state attorney general’s office, who declined to comment on ongoing litigation.
+A representative from the governor’s office did not immediately respond to TIME’s request for comment.

 While Tuesday’s ruling settles one piece of the conflict, the larger question—of whether Planned Parenthood can continue providing abortions without a license as its lawsuit against the state of Missouri proceeds—remains to be answered.
 Stelzer is expected to rule on that issue on Wednesday morning.